Today's successful health professionals work across teams to provide the best patient outcomes

-The National Centre For Interprofessional Education and Collaborative Practice aims to lead, facilitate and promote client-centred collaborative practice, education and research to improve health and social outcomes for all New Zealanders.
+The National Centre for Interprofessional Education and Collaborative Practice (NCIPECP) aims to lead, facilitate and promote client-centred collaborative practice, education and research to improve health and social outcomes for all New Zealanders.

 Though most frequently used by universities in referring to undergraduate training, IPE can also include teaching and learning opportunities in IPL for qualified health professionals.
 As such, IPE comprises all such learning in academic and work based settings, before and after qualification, and includes the 'professional' status of healthcare support workers.

-Interprofessional Practice (IPP) occurs when all members of the health service delivery team participate in the team's activities and rely on one another to accomplish common goals and improve health care delivery, thus improving patient's quality experience.
+Interprofessional Practice (IPP) occurs when all members of the health service delivery team participate in the team's activities and rely on one another to accomplish common goals and improve healthcare delivery, thus improving a patient's quality experience.
 IPP is enhanced when it is supported by interprofessional learning experiences.